GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### No matter how slick the demo is in rehearsal, when you do it in front of a live audience, the probability of a flawless presentation is inversely proportional to the number of people watching, raised to the power of the amount of money involved.
+> ### Learning to program has no more to do with designing interactive software than learning to touch type has to do with writing poetry.
 >
-> ~ *Mark Gibbs*
+> ~ *Ted Nelson*

 ---
 ## 🏎 Quick Facts